Angelians

 Luis turned to Marina and Otto.
 “Remember my slogan?”

-They both smiled, saying in unison, “’Anytime, anywhere, anything.’
+They both smiled, reciting in unison, “’Anytime, anywhere, anything.’
 Thank you!”

 “You’re very welcome.”
 He hugged both parents, and gave Andreas a fist bump.